Spoken Queries and Stressed Pronouns

 A followup voice query: “What is HIS birthday?”

-The patent tells us of a “stress score” for spoken words or phrases in a voice query that could include “volume, pitch, frequency, duration between each spoken words, and spoken duration of words or phrases,” and it tells us that “By comparing the stress score for the pronoun to a threshold, an implementation may determine that the stress score indicates that the pronoun is stressed or not.”
+The patent tells us of a “stress score” for spoken queries that could include “volume, pitch, frequency, duration between each spoken words, and spoken duration of words or phrases,” and it tells us that “By comparing the stress score for the pronoun to a threshold, an implementation may determine that the stress score indicates that the pronoun is stressed or not.”

-The patent provides some other examples of how stresses might be understood, including how grammatical differences may play a role.
+The spoken queries patent provides some other examples of how stresses might be understood, including how grammatical differences may play a role.

 It is interesting that these types of things may influence spoken queries.
 If you’ve been wondering about how Google might understand pronouns, now you have an idea of how it could understand stressed pronouns.